 How can you move towards a wider variety of virtual and in-person services?
 Are there any consulting options you can offer or products you can sell, in addition to your home services?
 Are there mobile services you can provide?
 Can you move into different commercial services?
 Your home services business might also consider partnering with other businesses to enhance each other’s offerings to provide additional revenue streams.

-Or, like CTC, consider what you can give away or provide as a free service to help your community during this time.
-Customers recognize and appreciate that effort to make their lives easier during an already-difficult time.
+Or, like CTC, consider what you can provide as a free service to help your community.
+Customers recognize and appreciate that effort to make their lives easier during a difficult time.
 They’ll remember it after this pandemic passes, too.